deeanalyst/Drosera-Network/README.md

 ![image](https://github.com/user-attachments/assets/6d1161f1-4423-4ce6-a1a2-77ce567186dc)

-🚨 Error: You may get several error (.eg #429) due to `rpc` issues, you can enter the bellow command instead by adding `--eth-rpc-url`
+🚨 Error: You may get several errors (.eg #429) due to `rpc` issues, to fix, you can enter bellow command by adding `--eth-rpc-url`
 ```bash
 DROSERA_PRIVATE_KEY=xxx drosera apply --eth-rpc-url RPC
 ```